natenka/pyneng-book-en/docs/source/book/04_data_structures/string_literal_concatenation.rst

     In [4]: s
     Out[4]: 'TestString'

-It is even possible to transfer the composite strings to different strings, but only if they are in parentheses:
+You can even wrap parts of a line on different lines, but only if they are in parentheses:

 .. code:: python